First responders: 10 Tips On How to Boost Your Mental Health. Become the Best Version of Yourself

 - the decrease in the concentration of attention increased fatigue.

 It is worth noting that melatonin is responsible for losing weight and maintaining youth.
 You need to revise your sleep schedule.
 First, the duration of sleep should be 7-8 hours.
 Secondly, you need to teach yourself to go to bed at the same time every day.

 In order for melatonin to be produced, it is necessary to fall asleep before 12 o’clock at night.
 Since at this time that the synthesis of the hormone occurs.
 It is important to know that the slightest flux of light can disrupt the synthesis of the melatonin.
 So it is worth sleeping in a dark room and without the light devices that are turn on!

 Most of us know that a healthy diet is good for physical health.
-It is able to control body weight, but also significantly reduces the risk of developing many diseases, including obesity, cardiovascular disease, diabetes, and even malignant tumors.
+For first responders, it is necessary to control body weight to have always high-performance.
+But also significantly reduces the risk of developing many diseases, including obesity, cardiovascular disease, diabetes, and even malignant tumors.
 However, the human brain also needs a set of nutrients to work properly and to control the performance of other systems in the human body.
 There are a number of foods that can significantly impair mental health, such as:

 - nutritional supplements

 - excessive caffeine